DoSomething/contentful-prototype/docs/development/data-and-performance/analytics.md

 | `northstar_triggered_error_submit_register`    | register form was submitted but rejected inline due to validation errors                    | Puck, GA  |
 | `northstar_triggered_suggestion_field_email`   | email field on registration form triggered a domain fix suggestion                          | Puck, GA  |
 | `northstar_used_suggestion_field_email`        | used the suggested fix for the email field                                                  | Puck, GA  |

-## Developer Info

-To track a new event, simply import the `trackAnalyticsEvent` method from `/resources/assets/helpers/analytics.js` and pass it an object containing the `noun`, `verb`, `adjective` and optionally `data` and `service` fields.

-The `service` can either be `ga` for Google analytics, `puck` for Puck and will default to track across both services.

-The `data` field will be tracked along with the Puck event.
-Google analytics does not accept this data.